treeverse/lakeFS/docs/reference/configuration.md

 * `auth.oidc.initial_groups_claim_name` `(string[] : [])` - Use this claim from the ID token to provide the initial group for new users.
 This will take priority if `auth.oidc.default_initial_groups` is also set.
 * `auth.oidc.friendly_name_claim_name` `(string[] : )` - If specified, the value from the claim with this name will be used as the user's display name.
 * `auth.oidc.validate_id_token_claims` `(map[string]string : )` - When a user tries to access lakeFS, validate that the ID token contains these claims with the corresponding values.
-* `auth.ui_config.RBAC` `(string: "simplified")` - "simplified" or
-  "external".
-In simplified mode, do not display policy in GUI.
-If you have configured an external auth server you can set this to "external" to support the policy editor.

-### Blockstore

 * `blockstore.type` `(one of ["local", "s3", "gs", "azure", "mem"] : required)`.
 Block adapter to use.
 This controls where the underlying data will be stored
 * `blockstore.default_namespace_prefix` `(string : )` - Use this to help your users choose a storage namespace for their repositories.
    If specified, the storage namespace will be filled with this default value as a prefix when creating a repository from the UI.